 Scholastic & YouGov.
 (2016).
 Kids & Family Reading Report, 6th Edition.
 Scholastic Inc.

 Yang, G. L. (2016, May 13).
 The Reading Without Walls Challenge.
 Retrieved July 7, 2018, from Gene Luen Yang: Cartoonist and Teacher: http://geneyang.com/the-reading-without-walls-challenge

 To cite this work, please use the following reference:

-Shu, M. K. (2019).
+Shu, M. K. (2019, October 2).
 Reading Without Walls: Fostering Diverse Reading Interests.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/reading-without-walls-fostering-diverse-reading-interests-grantee-research-outcome/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/reading-without-walls-fostering-diverse-reading-interests-grantee-research-outcome/